-Each Unit presented with an exciting exposure and its contents were quite easy to comprehend.
+Each Unit presented with an exciting exposure and its contents were quite easy to comprehend. - 4.
+What could be improved on the course?

 I loved the Demos whenever they were available.
 If applicable, all Units could employ more of those to afford users some extra practicality of the course.